spreto/pwl2limodsat/README.md

 > pwl2limodsat file.pwl

 A .pwl file may have two configurations: truncated linear functions and general rational McNaughton functions in regional format.
-Commented lineas begin with *c*.
+Commented lines begin with *c*.
 Examples are found in folder *tests/*.